quickwit-oss/quickwit/README.md

 </h4>
 <br/>

-### Quicwkit 0.2 release is out!
+### Quickwit 0.2 is out!
 Check out our [blog post](https://quickwit.io/blog/quickwit-0.2-release/) to discover the new features.

 <br/>